30 Obnoxious Phrases to Expunge from Your Writing Today

 “Vigorous writing is concise.
 A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.
 This requires not that the writer make all his sentences short, or that he avoid all detail and treat his subjects only in outline, but that every word tell.” ~William Strunk Jr. in Elements of Style

 Whether it's a three-word quip, a 300-word review or a 3000-word essay, it’s easy to fall into the temptation and write the way ‘everyone else’ writes—not considering if there’s a simpler way to say something.
-However, one of the best ways to stand out from the crowd and improve your writing is to cut the clutter by eliminating unnecessary words and phrases in your text.

 Writers know they should not conflate their work with obnoxious words that don't really mean anything.
-The problem, however, lies in recognizing the source of wordiness in the articles, blog posts, e-mails, sales copy and even fiction we write.
+The problem, however, lies in recognizing the source of wordiness in the articles, blog posts, e-mails, sales copy, and even fiction we write.

 Not recognizing wordiness hinders us from achieving what Robert Hartwell Fiske, editor of the online journal Vocabula Review, calls "The Perfectibility of Words."

-Here are common, wordy phrases you should expunge from your writing as much as possible to achieve "The Perfectibility of Words" that Fiske talks about in "The Dictionary of Concise Writing":
+Here are common wordy phrases and overused words you should expunge from your writing to achieve "The Perfectibility of Words" that Fiske talks about in "The Dictionary of Concise Writing":

 1. mutual agreement